August2042/August2042/README.md

 # Hi there 👋 I am August Kumar!!

-I graduated in Computer Science Engineering (CSE) in 2024 and have 4 years of experience as an Excel trainer with iClass Gyansetu.
+I graduated with a degree in Computer Science (CSE) in 2024.
 I am a passionate learner with a positive attitude towards challenges.
 Currently, I am working on a Flutter project to build software and web applications.

 ## My Current Tech Stack 🧑‍💻
 ![Flutter](https://img.shields.io/badge/Flutter-02569B?style=for-the-badge&logo=flutter&logoColor=white)